rayhanrashed/rayhanrashed.github.io/index.md

 ## Research Highlights

-I have several ongoing threads of research, mainly focusing on bias and representation in algorithmic content, using a combination of computational and behavioral social science methods.
+I have several ongoing threads of research, focusing on local and contextual appropriation of technological systems and tracking down the after-use phase of technology in third world countries.

 ### Contextualized Technology, Internet & Underserved Communities